kehantan/labbook/docs/buffers_solutions/lysozyme.rst

 **Objective:** To prepare stock lysozyme solution for protein purification.

-* Final concentration of lysozyme required for 30 mL of lysis buffer is 100 ug/mL, so here we prepare 10,000 ug/mL stock solution of 1 mL.
+* Final concentration of lysozyme required for 30 mL of lysis buffer is 100 ug/mL, so prepare 10,000 ug/mL stock solution of 1 mL.
-* I recommend preparing fresh lysozyme solution before use, I don't recommend storing unused lysozyme stock solution for future use.
+* I recommend preparing fresh lysozyme solution before use, storing lysozyme in freezer over long period of time may impact its effectiveness.
-*

 **Requires**